 What is a Grimoire?

 A Grimoire is similar to a Book of Shadows, but not as personal.

 It contains information about rituals, charms, potions, spells and how to prepare occult tools.
 It also includes lists of correspondences and mystic properties of herbs, stones, food, animals, colors, etc.

-Basically, it has all your magical study book.
+Basically, it has all your magical study books.
 It does not include personal information or accounts of occult performances.

 Most witches keep just a Book of Shadows.
 Myself, I am in the process of shifting to two separate books, so I will have both my Grimoire and the Book of Shadows separately.
 I’d much rather keep all my research in one book and my personal records and feelings in another notebook.
 By doing so, I will keep my personal information from others while still being able to share my research.

 If you wish to start your own Grimoire, I suggest using a notebook with removable pages – this way, you can add or remove pages as you go instead of carrying your whole book into a ritual outdoors where it could be damaged.
 It also allows you to transfer pages around if you choose to reorganize it later on.

 Some people keep their Book of Shadows and Grimoires on their laptops.
 I am not fond of that idea.
 I am an old school writer and believe these things should be written with your own hand and not read from a fluorescent screen.

 However, if you are a (very) modern witch, why not?

 Remember, your Book of Shadows holds very personal information.
 It is a divine and sacred object and should be treated as such.